Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 Held in the month of early July, the Cretan Diet Festival is another one of the most anticipated festivals in Greece, exclusively for food lovers.

-From delicious dairy products, and refreshing citrus fruits to exotic fish dishes, every Cretan dish is filled with flavor and taste.
-Even the food stalls and restaurants also offer Cretan diet food, during this time of the festival.
+Every Cretan dish is filled with flavor and taste, from delicious dairy products and refreshing citrus fruits to exotic fish dishes.
+Even the food stalls and restaurants also offer Cretan diet food during this time of the festival.

 This event markets a healthy diet into your routine, which is also promoted in Greek hotels and other restaurants for awareness.
 Along with other events held during this time, it is one of the most entertaining festivals in Greece.